 Lake Héviz, Hungary

-This beautiful location is the world’s second biggest thermal lake, meaning that hot springs from 40 metres down create a suitable temperature to bathe in all year round.
-Many enjoy treatments in the spa built floating on the lake, and the lake itself is known to have curative properties.
+This beautiful location is the world’s second biggest thermal lake.
+Thermal lakes are created by hot springs 40m below that create a suitable temperature to bathe in all year round.
+Many enjoy treatments in the spa built floating on the lake, and the water is known to have therapeutic properties.

 The Crooked Forest, West Pomerania, Poland